decentralized-identity/sidetree/docs/Q-and-A.md

 Just like Sidetree ION is [open source](https://github.com/decentralized-identity/ion/blob/master/LICENSE).
 Microsoft is an important sponsor.

 ## *Q: When has ION been launched?
-March 2021 on the [Microsoft site](https://techcommunity.microsoft.com/t5/identity-standards-blog/ion-we-have-liftoff/ba-p/1441555): "We are excited to share that v1 of ION is complete and has been launched on Bitcoin mainnet"\
+March 2021 on the [Microsoft site](https://techcommunity.microsoft.com/t5/identity-standards-blog/ion-we-have-liftoff/ba-p/1441555): "We are excited to share that v1 of ION is complete and has been launched on Bitcoin mainnet".\
+[Continues on twitter](https://twitter.com/csuwildcat/status/1375125876736548870): "This is the culmination of 10 years of work, beginning in 2011 when a few of us at Mozilla set aside some of our time to explore the core concepts of Decentralized Identity."\
 (_@csuwildcat_)

 ## Why is ION so special?